 Life transitions are stressful events, just ask former UConn professor Lucy McNeece.
 Lucy experienced the death of her husband, a fight against cancer, retirement from her career, giving up her longtime home and the animals there she had cared for, and moving to a new home in another country, all in a very short period…

-“I didn’t go to Dr. Ebanks to improve my golf game,” says Jerry Long, Founder, President and CEO of PCC Technology Group in Bloomfield.
+“I didn’t go to Dr. Ebanks to improve my golf game,” says Jerry Long, Former President and CEO of PCC Technology Group in Bloomfield, CT.
 “But it’s one of the results.
 My distance was going down, but now it’s up to what it was 10 years ago.
 Plus, instead of doing 2 to 3 pushups, I…

 President & CEO, Dur-A-Flex, Inc, East Hartford, CT